Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

-Participatory design (PD), on the other hand, originates from a different tradition (Scandinavian cooperative design in the 1970s) and focuses on involving stakeholders---especially end users or marginalized groups---directly in the design process.
+Participatory design (PD), on the other hand, originates from a different tradition and focuses on involving stakeholders---especially end users or marginalized groups---directly in the design process.
 The core idea of PD is to democratize design decision-making and ensure outcomes reflect the needs and values of those affected~\cite{simonsen2012routledge}.
 While classic PD was applied to developing real systems, there has been growing interest in participatory speculative design: inviting participants to co-create visions of the future.
 This fusion aims to overcome one criticism of early speculative design and design fiction: that they sometimes reflected the narrow, ``privileged'' perspectives of their authors~\cite{tonkinwise2014design}.
 Scholars have pointed out that many speculative design works, especially from Western academic or art contexts, carried assumptions not shared by broader populations, and risked a kind of cultural or technological elitism.
-In response, methods like participatory design fiction (e.g. workshops where diverse groups build fictional scenarios together) and speculative co-design have been developed to inject plurality and ground speculation in a wider range of experiences~\cite{lindley2017anticipatory,gerber2020participatory}.
-For instance, researchers have used speculative methods in community settings to envision futures of aging, healthcare, or urban living, treating participants as ``world-builders'' of their own futures rather than just consumers of a designer's vision \cite{Kozubaev2020Expandingb}.
+In response, methods like participatory design fiction (e.g. workshops where diverse groups build fictional scenarios together) and speculative co-design have been developed to inject plurality and ground speculation in a wider range of experiences~\cite{lindley2014anticipatory,gerber2018participatory}.

+A systematic literature review on participatory speculative design identifies this practice as shifting focus from artifacts to process, empowering public participation across multiple stakeholders to ``co-create potential pluralistic futures and democratize imagination''~\cite{Zhang2024Pluralistic}.
+This research outlines three practical pathways---technical speculation, social speculation, and integrated speculation---along with seven participatory methods and a four-phase framework to guide participatory speculative design practice.